astronomer/docs/software/self-signed-certificate.md

     openssl rsa -passin pass:gsahdg -in server.pass.key -out server.key
     ```

-3. Run the following command to delete the first key file:
+3. Run the following command to delete the first key:

     ```bash
     rm server.pass.key
     ```

-3. Run the following command to create a certificate signing request using the password-less private key.
+4. Run the following command to create a certificate signing request using the password-less private key.
+   You will be asked to provide information to sign the certificate.
+   Make sure the `Common Name` matches your DNS record, for example `*.astro.example.com`.

     ```bash
     openssl req -new -key server.key -out server.csr